averykhoo/data-science-training-package/README.md

 0.  [asking the right questions](https://developers.google.com/machine-learning/problem-framing)
     *   see also the [data literacy project scoping guide](https://go.gov.sg/project-scoping-guide)
     *   look into elicitation of requirements or ideas from your users
+    *   find ways to convert business information needs into data questions
 1.  data acquisition
     *   maybe 'just get some labelled training data' doesn't seem like it even warrants a mention
     *   trust me, it does (unless it's an [open source dataset](https://datasetsearch.research.google.com))